vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-what-is-graph-studio.md

 ## Released versions

-You can deploy Studio using the following methods:
+In addition to deploying Studio with RPM-based, DEB-based, or Tar-based package, or with Docker.
+You can also deploy Studio with Helm in the Kubernetes cluster.

-- You can deploy Studio with Docker, RPM-based, Tar-based or DEB-based and connect it to NebulaGraph.
 For more information, see [Deploy Studio](../deploy-connect/st-ug-deploy.md).
-- Helm-based.
-You can deploy Studio with Helm in the Kubernetes cluster and connect it to NebulaGraph.
-For more information, see [Helm-based Studio](../deploy-connect/st-ug-deploy-by-helm.md).

 <!--
 - Cloud Service: You can create NebulaGraph database instances in NebulaGraph Cloud Service and connect Cloud Service Studio with one click.
 For more information, see [NebulaGraph Cloud Service Manual](https://cloud-docs.nebula-graph.com.cn/cn/posts/manage-instances/dbaas-ug-connect-nebulastudio/ "Click to go to NebulaGraph Cloud Service Manual").